IBM/todo-list-fabricV1/README.md

 6. [Run the todo list fabric client](#6-run-the-todo-list-fabric-client)
 7. [Using the todo list application](#7-run-the-todo-list-application)

-# 1. Download the docker images and get the code for hyperledger fabric node sdk
+# 1. Download the docker images and get the code for hyperledger fabric V1 node sdk

+Create and start a [docker-machine](https://docs.docker.com/machine/get-started/#create-a-machine).

+`download-dockerimages.sh` contains the code for downloading the docker images required to setup the network for running Hyperledger Fabric V1.

 From your workspace, make the shell script an executable: